RXNT: Partnerships

 RXNT partnered with RxHub LLC in 2002, one of the first electronic Health information exchanges (HIE) in the United States.
 When Surescripts, operator of the Pharmacy Health Information Exchange, formed the Prescriber Vendor Advisory Council in 2007, COO Mark Wiggins was one of ten executives on the advisory council.
 After RxHub merged with Surescripts in 2008, RXNT was granted Surescripts Platinum Solution Provider status alongside NextGen EHR.

-In February 2003, RXNT partnered with Medysis to provide pharmacies with application service provider (ASP) access to electronic prescriptions.
+In 2003, RXNT partnered with Medysis to provide pharmacies with application service provider (ASP) access to electronic prescriptions.

 OhioHealth chose RXNT to provide electronic prescription services for its 2,300 member physicians in 2007.

 In 2008, RXNT partnered with Medco to offer free e-prescribing training and software during a pilot program of 500 physicians studying the impact of e-prescribing on patient safety, generic drug use, and formulary compliance of the Medicare population.

+In 2013, RXNT partnered with FlavoRx in a deal that incorporated recommendations for liquid medications, intended to promote medication adherence for children.
+The two companies strengthened the partnership in 2015.

+In 2022, medical billing and revenue cycle management company American Business Systems announced a partnership with RXNT.

+In 2025, RXNT partnered with RxSense—a drug coupon and pharmacy benefit management company—and its prescription savings card brands SingleCare and Paramount Rx to launch RXnotify.

+In 2025, RXNT announced a partnership with Kno2, an ehealth exchange, health communication network, and federally designated Qualified Health Information Network (QHIN) under TEFCA.